Eslam-Nawara/proxy-server/README.md

 - [`socket_helpers`](https://github.com/Eslam-Nawara/proxy_server/tree/main/src/socket_helpers) This module provides an abstraction to the standard socket interface library that provides a function to connect to the server as a client and another function to listen to clients requests as a server.

-## To run the proxy on a linux system use the following commands:
+## To run the proxy on a Linux system use the following commands:
 ```
 git clone  https://github.com/Eslam-Nawara/proxy_server
 cd proxy_server/src